 Cameron Winklevoss said, “We’ve always felt that Bitcoin, given its properties, is gold 2.0 — it disrupts gold.
 Gold is scarce, Bitcoin is actually fixed.
 Bitcoin is way more portable and way more divisible.
 At a $300 bln market cap, it’s certainly seen a lot of price appreciation, but gold is at $6 tln and if Bitcoin disrupting gold is true and it plays out … then you can see 10 to 20 times appreciation because there is a significant delta still.”

-We’ve just come to the end of 2018, so a number of Bitcoin price predictions have already seen their completion dates, but just how accurate were these evangelists?
+We’ve just started 2020, so a number of Bitcoin price predictions have already seen their completion dates, but just how accurate were these evangelists?
 Here are past price predictions for Bitcoin.

 Correct: Tim Draper – $10,000 (by 2018)